When you are painting your home's interior or exterior, should you spray on the paint or roll it out with a paint

 You Haven't Used a Sprayer Before

 As a do-it-yourselfer, it's difficult to go wrong with rolling on the paint.
 Painting professionals agree rolling paint produces a thick paint layer and excellent color consistency.
 Paint spraying may seem easy at first, but it can be tricky to learn to do well.
-If you've never used a paint sprayer before, now may not be the best time to learn.
+If you have never used a paint sprayer before, now may not be the best time to learn.

 You Don't Like Masking